joshm1243/lgir/README.md

-# Lightweight Grapical Interface for Robotics
+# Lightweight Grapical Interface for Robotics - LGIR
+This file will be added to in the coming weeks